asantucci/language-model/README.md

 # A Miniature Language Model in <5k lines of code
+> "Modern, modular language model pretraining that is simple enough for a single-GPU researcher, but flexible enough to be a launchpad for custom architectures."

+## Comparison with NanoGPT + OLMoE + Llama
+[NanoGPT](https://github.com/karpathy/nanoGPT) hasn't been updated significantly in the past several years; during this elapsed time, MoE, RoPE, LoRA, and KV-Caching have all become part of modern-stack language models.
+[OLMo](https://github.com/allenai/OLMo) is an open source language model which has many overlapping features, however, it does [not](https://github.com/allenai/OLMo/pull/639) have support for MoE.
+As an entirely separate project, [OLMoE](https://arxiv.org/abs/2409.02060) adds support for mixture of experts, however, the [instructions for pretraining](https://github.com/allenai/OLMoE/tree/main?tab=readme-ov-file#pretraining) are more of a manual recipe than an engineering framework.
+Perhaps [Llama-models](https://github.com/meta-llama/llama-models) is the closets to our featureset, with the notable difference that Llama is supported by a team of engineers and is going to be more production grade, vs. our Miniature Language Model was created in a weekend by 1 person.

 ## Minimum Working Example
 In addition to unit + integration testing on mock models, we also provide a `pretrain` command which demonstrates training medium sized model with 500M parameters.
 After running the [setup](#setup) commands, you're ready to start training a language model!
 An example of a small pre-training run can be found [here](https://wandb.ai/asantucci-stanford-university/deepseek-pretrain/reports/Pre-training-on-Wikipedia-30k-steps--VmlldzoxMjQ0MTk1Mg).